sonatype-nexus-community/nexus-platform-reference/README.md

 #### SSC Integration Service
 The integration Service is a stand alone application/process that can extract data from IQ and send it to SSC.
 You can download the same bundle we provide to customers at the Micro Focus Marketplace ( https://marketplace.microfocus.com/fortify/category/Opensource ).
 The download bundle will have it's own instruction for installing the plugin and how to configure and run the service.
 This project will try to stay up-to-date with the releases but for testing or upgrades you may need to drop in new binaries.
 I suggest mapping you webgoat app to the Bill Paymenrt Processer as it is really webgoat data underneath so it all together it should be fairly coherent.

+To Start the Integration Service you can use docker-compose up -d intSvc.
+This will start the iq-server, if it isn't already running, and the SSC container along with the integration.

+Note the image build for the intSvc as it needs to move files into the the image being built.
+If you need to make changes to thoise files you'll need to either delete your image and rebuild or bump the version number, I prefer the later.